jtyers/ww/README.md

     change is detected to allow related I/O operations to complete (default: 0.25)

-  --no-capture
+  --no-capture, -n
     allow underlying command to print straight to terminal rather than capturing output (used for slower commands, such as find, tail -f, etc; in this mode, --color has no effect)

+  --until, -u
+    wait until CMD has run successfully, then quit (this is just an alias for '--no-capture --once')

 If WW_DEFAULT_ARGS is set, this can contain default arguments, processed before command line arguments on every invocation.

+You can use any shell expansions or aliases in CMD, but remember to escape special characters (see EXAMPLES below).

+Examples:
+  ww df -h   # run df -h every 10 seconds

+  # run 'go test' every 2 seconds, grepping for FAILED
+  # (note the escaped pipe character)
+  ww -n 2 -- go test \| grep FAILED

+  # run 'go test' every time files in the current directory
+  # are changed
+  ww -w -- go test

+  # run 'ls ~/foo' continuously, if it fails, retry after 5 seconds, exit when it succeeds
+  ww -u -n 5 -- ls ~/foo

 ```

 `ww` works with `zsh`, tested on v5.7.1.
-I haven't tested in other shells, but would welcome feedback and PRs to enable `ww` for those too.
+Should work with any POSIX-compatible shell, though I haven't tested in other shells.
+Feedback and PRs welcome!

 ## Contributing

 Contributions are very welcome, please raise a PR and state clearly what problem you're trying to solve.
-Keep in mind that `ww` is designed to be light.
+Keep in mind that `ww` is designed to be light and fast.